oxai4science/sdoml-lite/README.md

 # SDOML-lite

-SDOML-lite is a lightweight version of the SDOML dataset specifically designed for machine learning applications in solar physics, containing continuous full-disk images of the Sun across several wavelengths and magnetograms.
+SDOML-lite is a lightweight version of the SDOML dataset specifically designed for machine learning applications in solar physics, providing continuous full-disk images of the Sun with magnetic field and extreme ultraviolet data in several wavelength.
 The data source is the Solar Dynamics Observatory (SDO) space telescope, a NASA mission that has been in operation since 2010.

+This repository contains:

+- Self-contained code that can be used to create custom SDOML-lite datasets with any given date range, downloading data from original sources and processing into the SDOML-lite format.
+This is based entirely in Python.
+- A PyTorch dataset implementation to work with the data.

 IMPORTANT: SDOML and SDOML-lite datasets are different in structure and data distributions.
 SDOML-lite is inspired by SDOML, but there is no compatibility between the two formats.

 ## Data

-TO DO
+The data is derived from the Helioseismic and Magnetic Imager (HMI) and the Atmospheric Imaging Assembly (AIA) instruments onboard SDO.

+For each date represented, we provide ten channels of images containing the following data:
+- One channel containing magnetic field data.
+A line-of-sight magnetogram based on the HMI data product "15-Minute Image Catalog" derived from data series hmi.M_720s.
+- Nine channels containing AIA wavelengths: 94, 131, 171, 193, 211, 304, 335, 1600, and 1700 Å.

+By default the data is provided with an image resolution of 512x512 pixels and a time resolution of 15 minutes.
+The time resolution is limited by the underlying HMI data product that we use, which has a 15-minute cadence.
+The 15-minute HMI data is paired with the nearest available AIA data, which has a 12-second cadence.

 ## Creating your own custom SDOML-lite dataset